What do you do if you have two Philippine Birth Certificates?

 Assuming the court grants a favorable decision, this decision will become final once it is served to all parties and no one files an appeal.

-Circumstances may vary, but the above court process may take about a year to a year and a half from the time of filing the case until decision.
+Circumstances may vary, but the above court process may take about a year to a year and a half from the time of filing the case to correct or cancel a Philippine birth certificate until decision.

 The final decision can then be registered with the Local Civil Registrar and the Philippine Statistics Authority so that the court order to change or correct of the birth certificate will be carried out.

-Can you file the Petition for Correction or Cancellation of Entry in the birth certificate from outside the Philippines?
+Can you file the Petition to correct or cancel a Philippine birth certificate from outside the Philippines?

-Initial meetings with a lawyer are usually initiated through email and remote video conference between counsel and prospective client.
+Initial meetings with a lawyer can be done through email and remote video conference between counsel and prospective client.

-The evidence gathering then be done from overseas in coordination with counsel and with assistance in the Philippines.
+Evidence gathering can also be done from overseas in coordination with counsel and with assistance in the Philippines.

 Most of the hearings require only the appearance of counsel rather than the petitioner in person.
 When the time comes for witnesses to appear before the court to testify, the trial court can allow testimony to be done remotely, through video conference from the Philippine embassy or consulate, if the witness is based abroad and unable to come to the Philippines.